ethack/docker-vpn/Readme.md

 HOST=ip PORT=port openvpn --auth-retry interact --config /vpn/client.ovpn --auth-user-pass /vpn/user.creds
 HOST=ip PORT=port openconnect https://remote.vpn
 ```

+In the alias the port to use will be mapped at random to avoid conflicts.
+You must use `docker ps` to see which port on localhost to connect to.

 ## Limitations
 - If you have multiple VPNs you want to connect to at once, you have to choose ports that do not conflict.